sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-360	Sort Transformed Array    		49.3%	Medium
+given array and apply ax%2+bx+c to it. return the array in sorted order. depending on a, it could be a parabolic curve upside or downside. a==0, check b. a!=0, using two pointer.
+->>

+<<-361	Bomb Enemy    		46.4%	Medium
+given a 2 d grid, 'W' wall, 'E' enemy, '0' empty. a bomb will kill enemies on the row and column until blocked by wall. return max enemies killed by one bomb. try each empty cell and count number of enemies killed.
+->>

 <<-363	Max Sum of Rectangle No Larger Than K    		38.2%	Hard
 idea: get all possible submatrices and reduce to 1d array, and then find max subarray sum <=k.
 ->>